Guide for 2026 (Tax Year 2025) Guide to the Earned Income and Child Tax Credits (EITC & CTC)

 Child Tax Credit (CTC): A tax credit for households with children

-These two tax credits are mostly refundable, meaning they can reduce the amount you owe in taxes and may result in a refund even if your tax owed is $0.
-Any tax refunds received from EITC and CTC do NOT impact eligibility for SNAP, Medicaid, SSI, TANF, and many other benefit programs.
+The EITC is fully refundable, and the CTC is partially refundable, meaning they can reduce the amount you owe in taxes and may result in a refund even if your tax owed is $0.
+Any tax refunds received from EITC and CTC generally do not count as income when received for SNAP, Medicaid, SSI, TANF, and other benefit programs.

 How Much Could I Get?